 Item Summary (Alix Matos): The Watershed Analysis Risk Management Framework (WARMF) model for the Falls Lake watershed has been calibrated for stream flows and water quality and is currently being evaluated for scenarios.
 The results of the model scenarios for the watershed and WARMF Lake model have been presented to the Path Forward Committee (PFC).
 These results are also being incorporated into the watershed model and lake model reports along with responses to the Modeling and Regulatory Support Workgroup (MRSW) review of the initial draft report.
-Once the updated watershed model report has been reviewed by the Executive Director and the Chair of the MRSW, the MRSW will review the revised draft report.
-Following MRSW review, an updated report will be provided to the PFC for review and comment.
+Once the updated watershed model report has been reviewed by the Executive Director and the Chair of the MRSW, the MRSW, PFC, and DWR will review the revised draft report.
+Once finalized, the report will be formally submitted to DWR.